Welcome to the AER

 All recipients of Division Awards must meet the following criteria:

 • Have a longitudinal record of work in services to children youth and/or adults with DeafBlindness/multiple disabilities.
-Have gained the respect of peers, professionals from other disciplines, and the families and individuals served.

 • Be a member of a discipline (e.g., education, rehabilitation, medicine, social work, health-related professions, etc.) that has a direct impact on individuals with DeafBlindness/multiple disabilities.